MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-designer.md

 <a name="next-steps"></a>
 ## Next steps

-You've just learned the basics of using the designer to create and run a VSTS build and release process.
+You've just learned the basics of using the designer to create and run an Azure Pipelines build and release process.
 Now you're ready to configure your build pipeline for the programming language you're using.
 Go ahead and create a new build pipeline, and this time, use one of the following templates.